Common Name

 Color

 Bright red to magenta, becoming paler below.
-Yellow blotches and spots scattered over the body and head.
+Often shows a faint orange to red blotch above the pectoral fin.
+Faint yellow blotches and spots scattered over the lower body and head.
 Two obvious yellow stripes on head below and through eye, with other faint radiating yellow stripes in large males.
 Mature fish often have a bluish wash over the dorsum under the dorsal fin.
 Large males have a sky blue anterior dorsal fin (and filaments) and a darker blue soft dorsal fin.
-The anal fin is bright yellow and the pelvic fin is yellow with the posterior two-thirds being bright red.
-Females and smaller males have a reddish dorsal fin with yellow markings, an olive anal fin with blue markings, and a pinkish pelvic fin.
-The caudal fin is pink to bluish.
+The anal fin is bright yellow and the pelvic fin is yellow basally with the posterior two-thirds being bright red.
+Females and smaller males (pictured) have a reddish body with golden markings on each scale giving an overall orange coloration.
+The yellow head bands are present.
+Dorsal and caudal fins same color as body.
+Pelvic and anal fin yellow with thin blue margins.

 Size